Resources

 Preserve and protect marine biodiversity.

-The ocean is at risk from a range of existential threats, including unsustainable fishing practices, rising seawater temperatures, ocean acidification, pollution and more.
+The ocean is at risk from existential threats, including climate change, unsustainable fishing practices, rising seawater temperatures, ocean acidification, pollution and more.

 Deep dive